Goal inference with Rao-Blackwellized Particle Filters: Intention Inference

 \subsubsection{The Reduced Estimator}

 Since ineffective particles are discarded in the resampling stage of the PF update, their contribution being minuscule, it is reasonable to maintain a reduced estimator of the form

 where the set $\major{k}\subseteq \allparticles$ is the set of the $\neff$ highest weight particles \revise{and the set $\allparticles$ is }defined as the set of all particles, and $\wgteff=\sum_{i \in \major{k}} \wgt{k}{i}$.
-The right subplot of Figure~\ref{fig:Dirac representation} gives an intuitive representation of the three estimators, from which \revise{the top $\neff$ representation contains the maximum information among all three.
+Figure~\ref{fig:estimator choice} gives an intuitive representation of the three estimators, from which \revise{the top $\neff$ representation contains the maximum information among all three.
 Then, $\hthavg_k $ and $ \hthred_k$ denote the intent estimates at time step $k$ defined as the expectations of the complete and reduced estimators, respectively.}